applepi-2067/2023_Robot/README.md

   * Sensors:
     * Pigeon IMU for measuring robot heading and pitch

-### Intake (not pictured)
+### Intake (upper)

+A set of rollers on a arm that can extend & retract.
 Mounted at the front of the chassis, for game piece acquisition from the floor.

+#### Intake Rollers
   * Actuators:
-    * 🤷‍♀️ 1x TalonFX motor controller to pull in game pieces
+    * 2x SparkMax motor controllers to pull in game pieces
-    * 1x DoubleSolenoid for raise/lower

   * Sensors:
-    * 🤷‍♀️ 1x Discrete input for game piece detection
+    * 1x Discrete input for game piece detection

+#### Intake Extend/Retract

+Motors on the left and right of the intake assembly to extend and retract the intake roller assembly

+We should set one up as a follower to the other so that the two motors stay synchronized

+ * Actuators:
+   * 2x TalonFX motor controllers for moving the intake in & out

+### Intake Conveyor (lower) (Not pictured)

+Mounted at the front of the chassis, along the ground.
+Aids in bringing the game pieces into the chassis.

+#### Intake Conveyor

+* 1x SparkMax motor controller for running the belts on the conveyor assembly

+#### Intake Conveyor Extend/Retract

+* Actuators:
+  * 1x DoubleSolenoid for extending and retracting the assembly

 ### Arm